 - Gao Jianli, a musician during the rein of the Chinese Emperor Qin Shi Huang (259-210 BC), which means this trope is recorded to be Older Than Feudalism, no big surprise.
 Gao Jianli had his eyes put out by the emperor, who feared an assassination attempt but liked his music.
 Sure enough, Gao Jianli tried to assassinate the emperor by attacking him with his lute.
 Yeah.
 Unfortunately, he failed.
 But he still might also count as a Handicapped Badass despite that.

-- Geoffrey Gurrumul Yunupingu is a blind Aboriginal singer-songwriter.
-Additionally, he is extremely shy and speaks little English.
-Against these odds, he has achieved commercial success and critical acclaim in Australia and performed at Queen Elizabeth II's Diamond Jubilee concert among huge stars such as Paul McCartney and fellow Blind Musician Stevie Wonder.
+- G. Yunupingu (1971-2017) was a blind Aboriginal singer-songwriter.
+Additionally, he was extremely shy and spoke little English.
+He nonetheless achieved commercial success and critical acclaim in Australia and performed at Queen Elizabeth II's Diamond Jubilee concert among huge stars such as Paul McCartney and fellow Blind Musician Stevie Wonder.

 - The drummer for the Australian indie band Rudely Interrupted was born without eyes.

-- There was an obscure blues singer who went by the name Blind Ben Covington, but acquired the nickname Bogus Ben Covington when word got out that he wasn't actually blind at all.
+- There was an obscure blues singer who went by the name Blind Ben Covington, but acquired the nickname Bogus Ben Covington when word got out that he wasn't actually blind.
 He is therefore an aversion of the trope.

 - Contemporary Christian singer/songwriter Ginny Owens.

-- Louis Braille, the inventor of the raised-dots alphabet for the bind, was a church organist.
+- Louis Braille, the inventor of the raised-dots alphabet for the blind, was a church organist.